Inferring Expected Runtimes of Probabilistic Integer Programs Using Expected Sizes

 PIPs allow for both probabilistic and non-deterministic branching and sampling.
 Probabilistic branching is modeled by selecting a transition out of a non-singleton general transition.
 Non-deterministic branching is represented by several general transitions with the same start location and non-exclusive guards.
-Probabilistic sampling \paper{\layout{\mypagebreak}} is realized by update functions that map a program variable to a distribution function.
-Non-deterministic sampling is modeled by updating a program variable with an expression containing variables from $\VV\setminus\PV$, whose values are non-deterministic (but can be restricted in the guard).
-We call $\VV\setminus\PV$ the set of \emph{temporary variables}, and the set $\GTINIT\subseteq \GT$ containing all general transitions with start location $\ell_0$ is the set of \emph{initial} general transitions.
+Probabilistic sampling is realized by update functions that map a program variable to a bounded distribution function.
+Non-deterministic sampling is modeled by updating a program variable with an expression containing temporary variables from $\VV\setminus\PV$, whose values are non-deterministic (but can be restricted in the guard).
+The set of \emph{initial} general transitions $\GTINIT\subseteq \GT$ consists of all general transitions with start location $\ell_0$.

 \begin{example}[PIP] {\sl Consider the PIP in \cref{fig:simple_quadratic} with initial location $\initloc$ and the program variables $\PV = \{x, y\}$.
 Here, let $p=1$ and $\tau = \true$ if not stated ex\-plicitly.
 There are four general transitions: $g_0 = \{ t_0 \}$, $g_1 = \{t_1, t_2 \}$, $g_2= \{t_3\}$, and $g_3 = \{ t_4 \}$, where $g_1$ and $g_2$ represent a non-deterministic branching.
 When choosing the general transition $g_1$, the transitions $t_1$ and $t_2$ encode a probabilistic branching.
 If we modified the update $\eta$ and the guard $\tau$ of $t_0$ to $\eta(x) = u \in \VV \setminus \PV$ and $\tau = (u > 0)$, then $x$ would be updated to a non-deterministically chosen positive value.
 In contrast, if $\eta(x) = \GEOMETRIC(\tfrac{1}{2})$, then $t_0$ would update $x$ by adding a value sampled from the geometric distribution with parameter $\tfrac{1}{2}$.} \end{example}